Kenedy County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The ALR hearing is a civil administrative proceeding, entirely separate from the criminal DUI case.
-The outcome of the ALR hearing does not directly impact the criminal case, and vice-versa.
+- Separate from Criminal Court: The ALR hearing is a civil proceeding separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.

 How to Prepare